 Note: The River-To-River Trail Society publishes a detailed, section-by-section trail map, the River-To-River Trail Guide.
 It is available from the Society or from the National Forest.
 A newer version should be released in 2009.

 Overall, River-To-River Trail - East is the 11th most popular horse trail of all 22 horseback rides in Illinois.
-Several of the better horse trails are nearby River-To-River Trail - East including Garden Of The Gods Trails, One Horse Gap Trail System, Kinkaid Lake Trail, Cedar Lake Trail System, Beaver Horse Trail, Johnson Creek Recreation Area and River-To-River Trail - West.
+Several of the better horse trails are nearby River-To-River Trail - East including Garden Of The Gods Trails, One Horse Gap Trail System, Beaver Horse Trail, Kinkaid Lake Trail, Cedar Lake Trail System and Johnson Creek Recreation Area.